google/crosvm/ARCHITECTURE.md

 ## The VM Control Sockets

-For the operations that devices need to perform on the global VM state, such as mapping into guest memory address space, there are the vm control sockets.
+For the operations that devices need to perform on the global VM state, such as mapping into guest memory address space, there are the VM control sockets.
 There are a few kinds, split by the type of request and response that the socket will process.
 This also proves basic security privilege separation in case a device becomes compromised by a malicious guest.
 For example, a rogue device that is able to allocate MSI routes would not be able to use the same socket to (de)register guest